Clairaut Generic Riemannian Maps from Nearly Kahler Manifolds: Clairaut Generic Riemannian Map

 Thus, from (\ref{g2}), (\ref{f10}) and (\ref{f11}), we get

-which completes the proof. \begin{theorem} Let $F$ be a Clairaut generic Riemannian map from a neraly K\"ahler manifold $(M,g_{1},J)$ to a Riemannian manifold $(N,g_{2})$ with $\tilde{r}=e^{f},$ then at least one of the following statement is true: \begin{itemize} \item[(i)] $f$ is constant on $\omega {\mathcal{D}}_{2},$ \item[(ii)] the fibres are one-dimensional, \item[(iii)]
+which completes the proof. \begin{theorem} Let $F$ be a Clairaut generic Riemannian map from a nearly K\"ahler manifold $(M,g_{1},J)$ to a Riemannian manifold $(N,g_{2})$ with $\tilde{r}=e^{f},$.
+Then at least one of the following statements is true: \begin{itemize} \item[\rm(i)] $f$ is constant on $\omega{\mathcal{D}}_{2}.$